rhuid/emacs/README.md

 ## Knot Emacs

-- Builds on vanilla Emacs, which I believe is the best way to use Emacs.
-No bloat, no unnecessary layers or emulations.
-- Assumes GNU Emacs 30.1 or higher.
+- Builds on vanilla GNU Emacs.
+Assumes GNU Emacs 30.1 or higher.
 - Uses use-package and use-package-vc.
-I have tried straight.el in the past and I believe use-package-vc (built-in) is cleaner, more explicit, leaner and makes Emacs boot up faster.
+I have tried straight.el in the past and I believe use-package-vc (built-in) is cleaner, leaner and makes Emacs boot up faster.
 - Native compilation is enabled by default.
 Native compilation cuts down boot up time and Emacs starts faster overall.
-- Implements user service to invoke emacs daemon at login.
-Using server-client model, Emacs starts up almost instantly.
+- Using server-client model, Emacs starts up almost instantly.

+### Design philosophy

+I want an editor and personal companion for life.
+Minimalist, fast, extensible and stable.
+Accomplish more by using less.
+Don't keep things you don't need.
+When there is a choice, choose the built-in way: they are more stable and predictable.
+When you want some feature, first try to write it in `Emacs Lisp` yourself.
+Be brief.
+Implement only what you need.
+Keep it light and do things the native way.

+A minimalist modeline, a super lightweight but feel-good startup screen and a nice looking lightweight theme... what more visual effects do you need?

+### My usecase

+I use Emacs for editing text, writing documents, proving theorems, doing mathematics, programming, creating presentations, managing files, organizing my life and more.
+In each of these works, I haven't found anything that does it better than my Emacs does.

 ### On the editor

 To make editing more efficient and faster, I have redefined or reimplemented some of the built-in functions and added new ones.
-I will be adding new ones.
+I shall add new ones (when I find myself needing one and not for the sake of just adding).
 Most are built from built-in functions and some extra juice (of course).
 One emphasis is to overload commands and make them context-sensitive, so that they behave as expected.

-Over the years, I have realized that it's best to stay as close to vanilla emacs.
-One of the best things (if not the best) about Emacs is its hackability or extensibility.
-It's much more convenient to hack or extend vanilla emacs.
-However, I do like modal editing and I used meow as a minimal base to create a personalized editing system which, I believe, is superior to Evil mode (Vi/Vim emulation) in terms of efficiency, speed and leanness.
+Universal arguments can and must be exploited whenever it's convenient.

+### Over the years

+I began my Emacs journey with vanilla keybindings.
+Over the years, I tried `evil-mode`, to find out what the craze was all about, and even started liking modal editing, but due to some limitations and personal desire for more quests, I tried `meow` modal editing, even found it much better than `evil` but finally after a long affair with modal editing, I came back to good old, chordy, musical, rhythmic vanilla keys.
+In the long run, I realized that vanilla keybindings are just better.
+Although modal editing does have its benefits, I found that a pure emacsy editing is just more efficient, minimalist, predictable, leaner and faster overall.

+I believe that one of the greatest things about Emacs is its infinite extensibility and one should not compromise that.

 ### Other things